springyworks/candlekos/FEATURE_TESTING.md

 The FFT (Fast Fourier Transform) functionality in Candle requires the `fft` feature to be enabled.
 This feature provides:

 - CPU-based FFT operations using RustFFT
-- Professional-grade 1D, 2D, and multi-dimensional FFT operations
+- 1D, 2D, and multi-dimensional FFT operations
 - Real-to-complex and complex-to-complex transforms
 - Windowing functions and spectral analysis tools